ibexa/documentation-user/docs/personalization/filters.md

 For more information about importing item and user attributes, see [Insert XML Content](https://doc.ibexa.co/en/master/guide/personalization/developer_guide/content_api/#insert-xml-content) and [User API](https://doc.ibexa.co/en/master/guide/personalization/developer_guide/user_api) in the developer documentation.

-### E-commerce-specific filters
+### eCommerce-specific filters

-The following filters are only applicable in e-commerce use cases.
+The following filters are only applicable in eCommerce use cases.

 |Filter|Requirements and restrictions|
 |---|---|